Azure/iotedge-eflow/debugging/README.md

 -	Azure IoT Edge Tools extension for Visual Studio
 -	Docker Desktop on Windows¹

-     <sub>¹ Only needed if building the module using Windows Docker instance.</sub>
+     <sub>¹ Only needed if building the module using Windows Docker instance.
+Not required if following Step 8</sub>

 ## Build & Debug C# Linux Module Container Running in EFLOW Edge Device